raspibolt/raspibolt/raspibolt/raspibolt_68_shango.md

 echo -e "$(curl -s ipinfo.io/ip),\n$(xxd -p -c2000 admin.macaroon)," > qr.txt && cat tls.cert >>qr.txt && qrencode -t ANSIUTF8 < qr.txt
 ```
 * Click on "Connect" and the app should sync with your RaspiBolt.

-### Disclaimer
-* This app is still in beta testing and has access to all of your funds.
-Use at your own risk.
-* If you find bugs, please report them here: https://github.com/neogeno/shango-lightning-wallet/issues

 ------

 << Back: [Bonus guides](raspibolt_60_bonus.md)